 (A pandemic related school disruption is defined as a school moving away from regular in-person instruction caused in some way by the pandemic (i.e., closures due to weather, natural disaster, security threats, etc. are NOT included)

-Burbio's tracker shows 7450 schools actively disrupted (not offering in-person learning) on one or more days during the week beginning January 10th,
+Burbio's tracker showed a peak of 7463 schools actively disrupted (not offering in-person learning) on one or more days during the week beginning January 10th,

-Burbio's tracker shows a peak of 5985 schools actively disrupted (not offering in-person instruction) on January 14th, 2022.
+Burbio's tracker showed a peak of 5991 schools actively disrupted (not offering in-person instruction) on January 14th, 2022.

 Figures for future dates on this chart only account for announced disruptions to date and we expect them to change.